 • Definition: Sexual coercion is a spectrum of acts that uses pressure, alcohol or drugs, or physical force to have sexual contact with someone against their will and includes persistent attempts to have sexual contact with them when they have already refused.

-• Acts: Making you feel like you owe them sex, badgering you into having sex with them, or making you feel threatened or afraid to say to no to sex
+• Acts: Making you feel like you owe them sex, badgering you into having sex with them, or making you feel threatened or afraid to say no to sex

 • Learn more about sexual coercion (External Site)